 - You may overspend due to the sheer amount of other products Amazon sells.

-In its early days, REI sold outdoor gear for climbers, but it would eventually become known as one of the biggest companies for outdoor gear for all imaginable adventure travel and activities, from bicycling to camping.
-The company has grown to more than 100 stores and also maintains an active online store and outlet store.
+In its early days, REI sold outdoor gear for climbers.
+Still, it would eventually become known as one of the biggest companies for outdoor gear for all imaginable adventure travel and activities, from bicycling to camping.
+The company has grown to more than 100 stores and maintains an active online store and outlet store.

 One of the truly unique features of REI is its membership program, which costs $30 and rewards members with a yearly dividend check based on the dollar amount of the member’s purchases the previous year.
 If you purchase a hefty piece of hardside luggage for your trip this year, you’ll get a dividend check for 10 percent of the purchase price next year.